SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

     e.g., wifi_start_ap -a SILABS_AP -b wpa2 -c ccmp -d 9 -l 4 -n 100

-3. wifi_scan -s **SSID** or wifi_scan for scanning an Access point with the SSID mentioned in the command.
+3. wifi_scan -s **SSID** or wifi_scan for scanning an access point with the SSID mentioned in the command.
 Or
-scan all the Access points available in the vicinity respectively.
+scan all the access points available in the vicinity respectively.

    e.g., wifi_scan -s **SILABS** or wifi_scan

-4. wifi_connect **SSID** -p **PASSWORD** for connecting/joining to the configured Access Point.
+4. wifi_connect **SSID** -p **PASSWORD** for connecting/joining to the configured access point.

    e.g., wifi_connect SILABS -p 12345678